The 5 Most Common GM 4.3L EcoTec3 Engine Problems

 - Excessive oil consumption

-Deleting the 4.3L EcoTec3 AFM System
+Deleting the AFM System

-Buy Here: Range AFM Disabler
+Buy Here: Boost AFM Disabler

 The last option is to completely delete and remove the AFM system.
 Lifters can still fail even with AFM disabled so deleting the whole system is also a great choice.
 However, this option is a lot more complex and expensive.
 You can read more about it in our How to Delete AFM article.

-3. GM 4.3L LV3 Clogged Injectors
+3. Clogged Injectors

 Another drawback of a direct injection engine is the location of the injectors.
 The injector tip is located directly inside the combustion chambers, allowing for more precise fuel delivery at the later stage of the compression stroke.
-This helps the engine achieve a higher compression ratio resulting in improved torque, power, and fuel efficiency.

 The downside is that they are exposed to extreme temperatures and intense carbon buildup.
 Over time, the carbon buildup gets into the injector nozzles, blocks them, and affects their performance.
 Usually, the injectors in the hottest location — the middle cylinders — tend to clog up faster than those at the end of the fuel rail.